 and Turnipseed Nature Preserve

-Robertson's Mill Pond Preserve, 84.6 acres along Buffalo Creek, lies near Knightdale, Wendell and Zebulon.
+Robertson Mill Pond Preserve, 85 acres along Buffalo Creek, lies near Knightdale, Wendell and Zebulon.
 The mill pond will be open for canoeing and kayaking, but paddlers will have to supply their own canoes and kayaks for the time being.

-Beaver Creek was dammed in the 1820s to power a grist mill.
-Although the mill was demolished in 1975 after years of disuse, the dam remains.
+Buffalo Creek was dammed in the 1820s to power a grist mill.
+Although the mill was demolished in 1975 after years of disuse, the dam and mill foundation remains.
 The mill pond is also a black water swamp, unusual for the Piedmont area, and is home to Wake County's only known bald cypress habitat.

 Robertson Mill Pond is projected to open in Fall 2015.